+- Sugar – Organic cane sugar and brown sugar work well in this recipe.
 If you wanted to use coconut sugar, you could try that, but the color of the cake and of the streusel topping will be darker.
+Date sugar or turbinado sugar should also work pretty well.
 I have not tried any sugar substitutes or artificial sweeteners, so I don’t know how they would work.

 Disclosure: This post contains affiliate links.

 Make this pumpkin streusel coffee cake for a holiday brunch – the buttery, sugary topping is impossible to resist!